Parents can be held responsible for the harm their minor children cause, but not in every situations. Sometimes children can be taken to court too.

 - show that they are involved in the child’s extracurricular activities

-- have neighbours give the judge good opinions of the parents
+- have neighbours give the judge their opinions about the parents

 The child’s age is also important.
 There is less chance a parent will be held responsible for the actions of a child who is almost 18.